C-Chads/tinygl/README.md

-A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.'
+A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.

 Now with limited multithreading support